nomanahmedsheikh/without/README.md

 (c) int truthVal : current truth value of this groundPred (d) int numPossibleValues : How mahy values can this groundPredicate take.
 Assumption : values always start from 0.
 So if this attribute is 3, then this groundPred can take values 0,1,2.
-(e) List totalSatWeight : For each possible value of this groundPred, stores total sat value for this groundPred (f) groundFormulaIds : 2D list.
+(f) groundFormulaIds : 2D list.
 For each possible value of this groundPred, stores list of Pairs.
 Each pair is <groundFormulaId, groundClauseId>